 - Very social by nature and love water.

 - Known as the gentle-giants these beauts are very friendly soft and affectionate, which is a formidable trait that you can use to identify them.

-Not all Maine coons grow big.
-Some female Maine coons are known for being way smaller than the average in weight around 10 pounds even if they are purebreds, while some males may grow extremely larger reaching 30 pounds.
-However mostly Maine coons that are mixed or crossed will not grow big and will be substantially smaller than a purebred.
+Not all Mainecoons grow big.
+Some female Maines are known for being way smaller than the average in weight around 10 pounds even if they are purebreds, while some males may grow extremely larger reaching 30 pounds.
+However mostly Maine mixes or crossed will not grow big and will be substantially smaller than a purebred.

-This is caused by the mixture of genetic material of other breeds therefore the original Maine coon gene pool cannot be preserved.
+This is caused by the mixture of the genetic material of other breeds therefore the original Mainecoon gene pool cannot be preserved.
 So a mixed Maine coon will show some traits of being a Maine as well as some traits of the other breed.
-This causes a modification in their appearance and size resulting in a smaller sized cat with some shared Maine coon traits.
+This causes a modification in their appearance and size resulting in a smaller-sized cat with some shared Mainecoon traits.

-Half Main coons can grow between 10-25 pounds when fully grown.
+Half Maincoons can grow between 10-25 pounds when fully grown.
 The size ultimately depends on the other cat breed that was used in the cross.
-For example if a Maine coon was mixed with another big cat such as a Ragdoll or a Norwegian forest cat than the kittens produced are going to be equally big in size once fully grown.
+For example, if a Mainecoon was mixed with another big cat such as a Ragdoll or a Norwegian forest cat then the kittens produced are going to be equally big in size once fully grown.

-An healthy weight for Maine coons depend on their height, fat percentage and age.
+A healthy weight for Mainecoons depends on their height, fat percentage, and age.
 Some may weigh as little as 8-10 pounds while others may be perfectly healthy at 20 pounds.
-Your vet is the best person to examine the cat and calculate their ideal weight.
+Your vet is the best person to examine the cat and calculate its ideal weight.